fauna-labs/fastly-fauna-gql/README.md

   SUCCESS: Deployed package (service 3dkNIZu4EYHUmZy0gM89uA, version 1)
   ```
-* Add dictionary (note this creates a Draft version 2):
+* Add a dictionary so that we can store environment variables (note this creates a Draft version 2):
   ```shell
   $ fastly dictionary create --version=latest --name=fauna_env --autoclone